-- 5. According to Claimant's Individual Program Plan (IPP) dated September 27, 2016, Claimant has substantial disabilities and he needs support.
-He lives with his mother, twin brother and older brother in an apartment in the Service Agency's catchment area.
-His mother is divorced from his father.
-He and his twin brother go to their father's home in Orange County for approximately 24 hours on the weekend, on a periodic basis. - 6.
-Claimant was a few days from his eighth birthday at the time of the 2016 IPP.
-He was "almost" toilet trained at that time, occasionally having accidents.
+- 5. According to Claimant's Individual Program Plan (IPP) dated August 18, 2016, Claimant has substantial disabilities and he needs support.
+He lives with his mother and twin younger brothers in an apartment in the Service Agency's catchment area.
+He has no contact with his father or his father's family, and his mother is divorced from his brothers' father.
+His younger brothers go to their father's home in Orange County for approximately 24 hours on the weekend, on a periodic basis.
+The twins have significant disabilities, including behavioral problems. - 6.
+Claimant, then 11 years old, was not fully toilet trained at the time of the 2016 IPP.
 (Ex.
-8, p.
+14, p.
 2.)
-He needed assistance in a number of daily activities.
-He needed some help in personal care.
-He would tantrum up to 15 times per day, some requiring significant intervention to prevent aggression towards others, and to avoid self-injury or property damage. - 7.
-Claimant has no safety awareness.
+He required and still requires constant supervision and assistance, including in self-care matters such as brushing his teeth or otherwise using the bathroom.
+He has tantrums several times per day, and acts out, especially if his brothers do so.
+He will hit or push his brothers or Mom.
+The IPP document indicates he will injure himself when anxious or having a tantrum. - 7.
+Claimant shows bolting behaviors at home and at school; Mom installed locks higher up the door to avoid him bolting from the apartment.
+This behavior is an issue if he is outside, and the IPP indicates he loves to be outside.
+(Ex.
+14, p.
+4.)
 Thus, safety is an issue in the community.

-He requires constant supervision during waking hours. - 8.
-Claimant attends school, receiving special education services, including transportation, occupational therapy, language and speech therapy, and placement in an autism special day class.
+- 8. Claimant attends school, receiving special education services, including transportation, occupational therapy, language and speech therapy, and placement in an autism special day class.
 (Ex.
-8, p.
-3.) - 9.
+14, p.
+4.) - 9.
 Mom manages the apartment building where she lives.
 In exchange for that, she has free rent.
 She needs, at least, a few hours per day to devote to her job.